Audit and review requirements

 Before deciding, consider the following:

-Agree on the scope of the audit or review before your financial year ends to avoid misunderstandings.
+Agree on the scope of the audit or review before the end of the financial year.
+This helps avoid misunderstandings later.

 Who is a qualified auditor?